virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `number` - total number of nodes after the action is finished

 ### setExtIpEnabled

+Enable/disable external IP address in one node or node group.
 Available for all nodes
 ``` json
 {